python/devguide/compiler.rst

 Abstract
 --------

-Historically (through 2.4), compilation from source code to bytecode involved two steps:
+In CPython, the compilation from source code to bytecode involves three steps:

-1. Parse the source code into a parse tree (:file:`Parser/pgen.c`)
-2. Emit bytecode based on the parse tree (:file:`Python/compile.c`)

-Historically, this is not how a standard compiler works.
-The usual steps for compilation are:

 1. Parse source code into a parse tree (:file:`Parser/pgen.c`)
 2. Transform parse tree into an Abstract Syntax Tree (:file:`Python/ast.c`)
 3. Transform AST into a Control Flow Graph (:file:`Python/compile.c`)
 4. Emit bytecode based on the Control Flow Graph (:file:`Python/compile.c`)

-Starting with Python 2.5, the above steps are now used.
-This change was done to simplify compilation by breaking it into three steps.
-The purpose of this document is to outline how the latter three steps of the process work.
+The purpose of this document is to outline how these three steps of the process work.

 This document does not touch on how parsing works beyond what is needed